First Responder Service

 Fire Station Tours

 The Fire Department is always open to the public for tours.
-We regularly have Cub Scout, Boy Scout, Girl Scout troops and school groups here to see what we do and our trucks.
-If your interested in a tour just call us at 920-746-2916 and we will schedule a time that fits your schedule.
+We regularly have Cub Scout, Boy Scout, Girl Scout troops, and school groups here to see what we do and our trucks.
+If you're interested in a tour just call us at 920-746-2916 and we will schedule a time that fits your schedule.